Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

 # Spring23-Group01
-Mobile Application for Pipeline to Better Placemaking used React Native for its development.
+ ### Mobile Application for Pipeline to Better Placemaking using React Native for its development.

 * [Introduction](#introduction)
    * [Warning](#-warning-)